UKCloud/documentation/articles/azure/azs-how-setup-monitoring.md

 # How to configure Azure Monitor for VMs on Azure Stack Hub

+> [!TIP]
+> Azure Stack Hub has built-in Azure Monitor capabilities.
+> You can find out more about them in the following article [Use Azure Monitor on Azure Stack Hub](https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-metrics-azure-data).

 ## Overview

+This article will explain how to utilise public Azure Monitor with Azure Stack Hub and **not** the built-in Azure Monitor.

 Azure Monitor is the platform service that provides a single source for monitoring Azure resources.
 With Azure Monitor, you can visualise, query, route, archive, and otherwise take action on the metrics and logs coming from resources in Azure.

-This article will enable the following solutions for Azure Stack Hub VMs:
+In this article we will enable the following solutions for Azure Stack Hub VMs:

 -  [Azure Monitor for VMs](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/vminsights-overview)